kskim-phd/Hybrid-FAZ/README.md

 Contributors: Kyung-su Kim , Chae-yeon Lim

-Detailed instructions for testing the image are as follows.
+Detailed instructions for diagnosis Alzheimer's are as follows.

 ---